rollthecloudinc/hedge/README.md

 # Initiatives

 * Proxy: Rewriting the web for good.
-* Store: Restoring data storage to good health.
+* Store: Reparing data storage for good.

 ## Proxy